matloff/fastStat/README.md

-We mentioned earlier that the CLT not only applies to sums but also extends to smooth (i.e. differentiable) functions of sums. that fact is important here.
+We mentioned earlier that the CLT not only applies to sums but also extends to smooth (i.e. differentiable) functions of sums.
+That fact is important here.
 How does that play out with MMs and MLEs?

-MMs: by definition, we are working with sums!
+MMs: By definition, we are working with sums!

-MLE: the log-likelihood is a sum!
+MLE: The log-likelihood is a sum!

 Again, we must be working with smooth functions.
 Consider the *negative binomial* distribution family,

-P(x = j) = c(n-1,i-1) r<sup>i</sup> (1-r)<sup>n-i</sup>
+P(X = j) = c(n-1,i-1) r<sup>i</sup> (1-r)<sup>n-i</sup>

-This arises, say, from tossing a coin until we accumulate k heads.
+This arises, say, from tossing a coin until we accumulate k heads, with r being the probability of heads.

-If our parameter is r, with known k, the above is a differentiable function of r.
+If our parameter to be estimated is r, with known k, the above is a differentiable function of r.
 But if we don't know k, say we have the data but did not collect it ourselves, then we don't have differentiability in that parameter.
+Then we cannnot maximize the likelihood via derivatives, and cannot linearize the resulting equations.
+Since the asymptotic normality depends on the latter, we cannot form the CIs as described earlier.

-*r **mle()** function:*
+*R **mle()** function:*

-This function will calculute MLEs and give standard errors, in smooth cases.
+This function will calculate MLEs and give standard errors, in smooth cases.

 ``` r